 Don’t rush through the steps.
 Remember that one child may stay on step one for months while another tackles it in five minutes and is ready to move on.
 Teaching a life skill may not be instantaneous, and that’s okay.
 I have been on step three with one of my boys, teaching him how to pack for camping for about two years.
 One day, he'll fully pack on his own!
 Now, if it's something like folding clothes, that's a zip-through-the-process task for most kids five and older.
 Allow your kid to feel confident enough to complete the task before you remove yourself from the process.

-Focus on praising life skills or pointing out what they are learning.
+Focus on praising life skills for kids or pointing out what they are learning.
 Try to avoid "personality praise," which is using labels like "good kid" or "rock star."
 Instead, praise the skill they learned and the effort it took to complete it.

 >> Read Next: How to Motivate Kids Without Praise or Rewards